seqan/learning-resources/doc/nanocourse/index.md

                 ++superblock_pos; // move to the next position block_count = 0u;   // reset block count
             }

-        }
+            // TODO: store value of count in the current block entry

+            ++block_pos; // move to the next position }

         if (/*bitvector B has a 1 at position i - 1*/)